VAR-PZ: Constraining the Photometric Redshifts of Quasars using Variability

 Additionally, we also test the level of improvement that would be obtained if these objects were instead within the Deep Drilling Fields (DDFs).
 Specifically, we assume the observing cadence of the from the XMM-Large Scale Structure Field (XMM-LSS\footnote{\url{https://survey-strategy.lsst.io/baseline/ddf.html}}; $\alpha_{\text{J2000}} = \SI{35.57}{\degree}$, $\delta_{\text{J2000}} = \SI{-4.82}{\degree}$).
-While the DDF cadence achieves higher precision and reduced the outlier fractions, the statistical gain over the WFD is modest relative to the additional observational effort.
-This results suggests that, although the DDF cadence provides clear benefits for individual redshift estimates and many other science aims, especially for extreme sources or early science cases, the WFD cadence alone appears sufficient to achieve reliable redshift constraints at the population level for such bright AGN.
-For much fainter AGNs, however, the increased cadence could prove to be more crucial.
-Nonetheless, the DDF strategy remains valuable and provides an important performance ceiling for time-domain surveys targeting AGN.
+The DDF cadence yields improved photo-$z$ performance, with reduced outlier fractions and improved precision compared to the WFD strategy.
+Nevertheless, the WFD cadence still provides reasonably accurate redshift estimates for AGN populations, even though its typical outlier rate ($\sim15\%$) does not reach the higher fidelity achieved with the DDF fields ($\sim9\%$).